 Exercising outdoors with allergies

-It’s nearly springtime - the weather’s brightening up, marathon season is around the corner and you might be tempted to head outside for a run yourself.
-For those living with hay fever, insect venom allergy, asthma and other allergies, running outdoors can bring its own set of challenges.
-By taking the right precautions, those with allergies can safely enjoy exercising outside.
+The weather’s brightening up, the days are longer and today is On Your Feet Britain Day.
+So you might be tempted to head outside for a run.
+However, for those living with hay fever, insect venom allergy and asthma, running outdoors can bring its own set of challenges.
+But by taking the right precautions, those with allergies can safely enjoy exercising outside.

 Hay fever (allergic rhinitis)